Nonadiabatic instanton rate theory beyond the golden-rule limit: Discussion

-Like the golden-rule rate $\kgrredsc$, the $\kfredasc$ and $\kfredbsc$ components are exact for two-state systems comprised of linear diabats.
+Like the semiclassical golden-rule rate, the $\kfredasc$ and $\kfredbsc$ components are identical to their corresponding quantum rate constants for systems comprised of two linear diabats (at least if $\kfredbsc$ is defined as in \app{sec:kfb-lin}).
 As far as we are aware, this is the first time that these expressions are reported in the literature, and hence the first time that the high-temperature asymptotics of $\kf$ are rigorously derived for a system of one-dimensional diabatic potentials.
-By extension, we expect that the high-temperature rates for multidimensional systems with moderate friction along the reaction coordinate are more accurately described by our theory than by, \latin{e.g.}, the Zusman equation\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} or uniform rate expressions\cite{Rips1995ET,Rips1996ET,Nitzan} derived from the Holstein nonadiabatic transmission coefficient\cite{Holstein1959} (based in turn on Landau--Zener theory).\cite{Landau1932LZ,Zener1932LZ} It should, however, be noted that the latter is consistent with our new theory, as discussed in \app{sec:high-t-limit}, albeit the underlying assumptions of the Holstein expression mean it can only give the asymptotic form of $\kf(\beta \to 0)$ up to a temperature-independent constant.
-Our theory goes beyond LZ and Holstein expressions: not only does it fully establish the high-$T$ asymptotics of $\kf$, it also captures the mechanistic transition from over-the-barrier to tunnelling processes, and can therefore be applied at low temperatures.
+By extension, we expect that the high-temperature rates for multidimensional systems with low to moderate friction along the reaction coordinate are more accurately described by our theory than by, \latin{e.g.}, the Zusman equation\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} or uniform rate expressions\cite{Rips1995ET,Rips1996ET,Nitzan} derived from the Holstein nonadiabatic transmission coefficient\cite{Holstein1959} (based in turn on Landau--Zener theory).\cite{Landau1932LZ,Zener1932LZ} It should, however, be noted that the latter is consistent with our new theory, as discussed in \app{sec:high-t-limit}, although the assumptions underlying the Holstein expression mean it can only give the asymptotic form of $\kf(\beta \to 0)$ up to a temperature-independent constant.
+Our theory goes beyond LZ and Holstein expressions: not only does it fully establish the high-temperature asymptotics of $\kf$, it also captures the mechanistic transition from over-the-barrier to tunnelling processes, and can therefore be applied at low temperatures.